ig3/srf/README.md

 ## Scheduler

-The scheduler is provided by a separate package:
+The scheduler is provided by a separate package.

-[@ig3/srf-scheduler](https://www.npmjs.com/package/@ig3/srf-scheduler).
+The default scheduler is [@ig3/srf-scheduler](https://www.npmjs.com/package/@ig3/srf-scheduler).

-There is not yet any provision for loading an alternate scheduler, but it would not be difficult to support this.
+The scheduler can be specified by command line argument `--scheduler`, the value of which is the ID or full path of the scheduler module to be loaded.

 ### @ig3/srf-scheduler